b0bh00d/ClipNet/README.md

 ## There Has To Be An Easier Way®
 I fall into the above category.
 I use three or more machines during the day for various things--one is for communication software, like Skype and Slack, one is for software development, etc.  Exchanging text information between them requires me to go out to the cloud to paste it, and then out to that same cloud again to retreive it.
 That alone is a pain in the ass, but when I think about the security nightmare involved when trying to convey sensitive information between machines that are literally feet apart, I just knew there had to be an easier way.
 Thus, the idea for `ClipNet` was born.

-`ClipNet` uses UDP to create a "private" multicasting group where clipboard data form one machine is instantly transmitted to all other members of the group.
+`ClipNet` uses UDP to create a "private" multicasting group where clipboard data from one machine is instantly transmitted to all other members of the group.
 These other members react to the event by placing the event data immediately onto their respective clipboards.
-In this fashion, the clipboards of all machines are instantly syncrhonized, and data is transmitted without any manual intervention--or, more importantly, any third-party involvement.
+In this fashion, the clipboards of all machines are instantly syncrhonized, and data is transmitted without any manual intervention--and, more importantly, any third-party involvement.

 ## Security
 Exchanging plain-text data on your "isolated" home network may not send *you* into a sweaty, paranoid panick ... but *you* are not *me*.
 I have integrated two levels of cryptographic security into `ClipNet` to protect the clipboard data as it travels along the twisted pair.